Appraisal & Finance Course

-Our 100% online Brokerage Pre-License Kentucky Law and Investment Course is often used in conjunction with the Brokerage Management course and other Kentucky Broker Courses to meet the Broker Education hour requirements in Kentucky.
-The course consists of an Introductory Module to explain how to access the course, 8 Modules on Kentucky Real Estate Law, 2 Modules on Commercial Real Estate Investment and a comprehensive Final Exam.
+Our 100% online Brokerage Pre-License Appraisal and Finance course is often used in conjunction with the Brokerage Management course to meet the Broker Education requirements.
+The course consists of an Introductory Module to explain how to access the course, 5 Modules on Real Estate Appraisal, 4 Modules on Real Estate Finance and a comprehensive Final Exam.
 Each Module covers a broad topic in real estate and includes lectures, activities, quizzes, case studies, interactive exercises and tests.

 Kentucky Real Estate Broker’s License Requirements

 The requirements to obtain your Kentucky Real Estate Broker’s License are listed below.
 These requirements are additional to the requirements to obtain a sales associate license.
 The full list of requirements can be found at the Kentucky Real Estate Commission website by clicking here.
 The information you need for your background check will be emailed to you after signing up for the course.

 - Experience: Two years of experience working at least 20 hours a week as a licensee.
 The experience verification affidavit is only provided as a part of the application by the testing service once the exam has been passed.

 - Education: 21 credit hours with 12 in real estate from an accredited college with three credit hours in Brokerage Management or 336 classroom hours in real estate from an approved proprietary school with 48 in Brokerage Management.